 - Can I offer appointment packages to my clients?

-- Why is my client’s at a glance section showing a credit?
+- Why is my client’s Billing Overview section showing a credit?

-- My client paid but I forgot to record the client payment
+- My client paid but I forgot to record the payment.
+What do I do now?

 SimplePractice offers the following payment types for recording client payments: